Project

 method.
 Thanks, Heesob Park.
 [Bug #7556] [ruby-core:50867]

-Updated by phasis68 (Heesob Park) almost 12 years ago
+Updated by phasis68 (Heesob Park) about 12 years ago

 It seems that inline or __inline is not respected by the compiler (ignored by compiler cost/benefit analyzer)